wjcwjc77/hacker-news-agent/README.md

 # Hacker news Agent

 ## Overview
-This service fetches AI-related topics from various sources every 2 hours and sends a formatted summary email.
+This service fetches AI-related topics from various sources hourly and sends a formatted summary email.
 The system uses `claude code` to gather, analyze, and format content into a visually appealing HTML email.

 ![Hacker News Email](hacker-news-email.png)